 Burnby Hall Gardens are situated in the charming market town of Pocklington, on the edge of the Yorkshire Wolds.
-These iconic Yorkshire Gardens have been described as "a jewel in Yorkshire’s Crown” and have been awarded the prestigious Yorkshire in Bloom Gold Award for five consecutive years (2010-2014).
+These iconic Yorkshire Gardens have been described as "a jewel in Yorkshire’s crown” and have been awarded the prestigious Yorkshire in Bloom Gold Award for six consecutive years (2010-2015).

 The Upper and Lower Lakes are home to a National Collection of over 100 varieties of Hardy Water Lily, and offer a wonderful array of changing vistas.
 The Gardens also include a Rockery, Stumpery, a Victorian Garden, Secret Garden, formal beds and natural shrubbery.

 Burnby Hall Gardens are often referred to as "a haven of beauty and tranquillity” and were the inspiration of Major Percy Marlborough Stewart.
 He was an amazing man who made eight round the world tours between 1906 and 1926.
 The Stewart Museum within the Gardens is dedicated to his extraordinary life and contains the fascinating artefacts he brought back to Pocklington.

 The Lilypad Cafe offers a wide range of refreshments and there is a beautiful Gift shop.

 We regret that, with the exception of Assistance Dogs, we do not allow dogs in the Gardens.

 8th SEPTEMBER 2015: BURNBY HALL GARDENS WIN THE YORKSHIRE IN BLOOM GOLD AWARD FOR THE SIXTH CONSECUTIVE YEAR.

 It has just been announced that the Gardens have won this prestigious award for the sixth consecutive year and is a real credit to everyone at Burnby Hall Gardens for the hard work and dedication they put into making this such a special place to visit.